shlomi1993/NeuralNetworks/README.md

 ### Description
 In this part, you can find the implementation of my first simple Artificial Neural Network (ANN), implemented manually, without the use of any external packages other than NumPy.
-The ANN is trained on a dataset called “MNIST”, that contains grayscale images of 10 handwritten digits from 0 to 9.
-The task is to train a classifier that classifies this data.
-Each image is 28 pixels in height and 28 pixels in width, for a total of 784 pixels in total.
+The ANN is trained on a dataset called “MNIST”, that contains grayscale images of 10 handwritten digits from 0 to 9 and the task is to train a classifier that classifies this data.
+Each image is 28 pixels in height and 28 pixels in width, for a total of 784 pixels.
 Each pixel has a single pixel-value associated with it, indicating the lightness or darkness of that pixel.
 This pixel-value is an integer between 0 and 255.
 The labels are the numbers from 0 to 9.

+Here is an example of input objects:
 ![image](https://user-images.githubusercontent.com/72878018/154794399-53058676-b36a-4f21-b8a7-f0fe0ecff542.png)